Gaustabanen is a unique cable car that goes inside the Gaustatoppen mountain.

 Unique in the world

-Gaustabanen was constructed to carry people and equipment up to 1800 metres height, and as a military transport facility it is unique in the world.
+Gaustabanen was constructed to carry people and equipment up to 1800 meters height, and as a military transport facility it is unique in the world.
 A Military Defense Department had installed radio cables at Gaustatoppen, and it wanted to be able to arrive at the top regardless of weather conditions, year round.

 So the idea was born to copy developers of energy, and drill a tunnel inside the mountain.
 The price tag when the cable car was completed in 1959 was 1 million US dollars.
 Today, the price would have been so prohibitive that the cable car would not have been built.